 To remove all change log items that are more than one month old and without dependencies, use the Change log auto truncate scheduled job.

-System settings let you define certain settings for the Episerver CMS installation, such as to activate globalization, change the error handling, and configure version management of content.
+System settings in the admin view under Config > System Configuration let you define certain settings for the Episerver CMS installation, such as to activate globalization, change the error handling, and configure version management of content.

 General tab